Islamic New Year 1444H | Maal Hijrah | Awal Muharram | Hijri New Year

-The month of Muharram has its significant dates such as the day of Ashura, which is the 10th day in the month of Muharram.
+The month of Muharram has significant dates, such as the Day of Ashura, which is the 10th day of the month of Muharram.
 You can read more about the significance of fasting on Ashura in our other article.

 halaltrip is now on telegram! get inspired: for the latest trends on travel & food! join our telegram group.